 The program also works with existing conservation groups and authorities to connect and multiply the resources available for habitat restoration.
 For example, the OFAH has several community-based member clubs in the Greater Toronto Area; Trout Unlimited Canada has existing chapters focusing on coldwater restoration in some of the target streams; and Ontario Streams assists with stream habitat restoration.
 Volunteers, conservation clubs, school groups and community groups can all deliver the on-the-ground projects.

-We have three upcoming TD Tree Days where you can come out and help us plant trees!
+We have four upcoming TD Tree Days where you can come out and help us plant trees!
 Stay tuned for more information.

 For more information, or to volunteer on habitat restoration projects, please contact Kathryn Peiman.